-Someone who cannot be consistent with their behaviour, is unpredictable and untrustworthy because you never know what they’re doing to do next.
+Someone who cannot be consistent with their behavior is unpredictable and untrustworthy because you never know what they’re doing to do next.

-This sort of unstability will only damage you emotionally and mentally.
+This sort of instability will only damage you emotionally and mentally.
 And it’s best to avoid all this by letting this friend go.

 How to let go of your friend and the friendship

 1. Analyse the reasons for letting the friendship go

 If you feel like your friend has crossed the line or has broken your trust, then it may mean that this is the end.
 And in this case, it’s okay to let go completely.